aperry567/SSW690B/app/README.md

 # Help to test

-Install the /app/app.apk to your android device or virtual device.
-Then, test it. the apk file was updated on 9/Mar
+All the apk files are located at /app/release
+Please download the latest version then test it.